isberg1/Android_Lab3/README.md

 * RESET HIGHSCORE button resets the ball throw height highscore

+## Bonus Feature

+i have added support for localization by making all strings displayed on screen in English(default) and Norwegian. in order to test this. you must first stop the app. then go to android settings and change language to/from English or Norwegian. then you must restart the app(changing language at runtime may at time cause weird things happen)

 ## Technical implementation

+i have modularized as much as i can by placing anything nor UI related into a separate 'Utilities' Class.

+i made som tests in app/java/com.e.android_lab3(androidTest)/MainActivityTest

 In order to make the app I have made/modified the following files:
+(set the project structure in android studio to Android mode)
 * app/java/com.e.android_lab3/MainActivity
 * app/java/com.e.android_lab3/Settings
 * app/java/com.e.android_lab3/Utilities
+* app/java/com.e.android_lab3(androidTest)/MainActivityTest
 * app/res/drawable/ball.ping
 * app/res/drawable/ball.png
 * app/res/drawable/height.PNG